 The Restoration Work

-I made replacement finials and pendant finials in reclaimed Scots Pine.
-All were turned by hand using original surviving joinery as templates.
+I made replacement finials and pendant finials in reclaimed Scots pine using original surviving joinery as templates.
+All were turned by hand in the workshop.
 I used new red wood to make the decorative gable trusses and soffit posts, again copied from surviving originals.
-The exterior balustrading and handrails were made from hardwood.
+The exterior balustrading and handrails, however, I made from hardwood.
 A few of the original balusters survived and only needed simple restoration work.

-All my work for the restoration was carried out in my workshop, while the contactors fitted all the joinery themselves on site.
+The work for the Barnton Hotel restoration project I carried out in my workshop.
+I delivered it in stages and the contactors fitted all the joinery themselves on site.

 We did some research too.
 The original colour for the paintwork came from a hand tinted postcard from 1905 which we found online.
-This colour was used for the final finish !
+We used this colour for the final finish!

 All exterior images above courtesy of Sylvia D’Arcy.

-These spindles in reclaimed pitch-pine were hand turned to match an original Victorian pattern for a clients house extension, and are an example of the architectural woodturning I often get asked to do.
-They are now ready to be dispatched to the client who can complete another stage in their building project.
+I hand turned these replacement spindles in reclaimed pitch pine to match an original Victorian pattern for a clients house extension.
+The spindles are a good example of the type of architectural woodturning I often get asked to do.
+Once I have finished turning them I parcel them up and send them out.
+The client can then complete another stage in their building project.

-The pitch-pine I used was very well seasoned and a perfect match for the original wood.
-It was reclaimed from 200 year old beams salvaged from a demolished mill.
+I used very well seasoned pitch pine which was a perfect match for the original wood.
+The pine was reclaimed from 200 year old beams salvaged from a demolished mill in the Scottish Border town of Hawick.
 The client gave me an original spindle to use as the template.
-Once the spindles were turned I gave them a thin coat of lacquer to seal them.
+Once I turned the spindles I gave them a thin coat of lacquer to seal them.
 It won’t take long before the colour blends nicely with the original staircase in the clients house.

-I can also make balusters like this in oak, Douglas fir, mahogany or another timber to suit the client.
+I can also make replacement spindles like this in Scots pine, oak, Douglas fir, mahogany or another timber to suit the client.